Deep-lying semi-Dirac fermions in hexagonal close-packed cadmium: Results and Discussion

 We have plotted the band structures of hcp Cd and Ag showing the contribution of $s$ and $p_z$ orbital characters along the out-of-plane and two in-plane directions in Fig.~\ref{fig:bandch} to understand the changes in band hybridization due to the presence of an additional $5s$ electron in Cd.
 Along the out-of-plane $\Gamma A$ direction, we can see that the pair of semi-Dirac bands in hcp Cd show nearly equal amount of $s$ and $p_z$ characters, especially near $\Gamma$.
 In hcp Ag, in contrast, the upper-lying band shows dominant $s$ character, while the $p_z$ character is dominant in the lower-lying band.
 This is particularly the case close to $\Gamma$, where the upper-lying and lower-lying bands are almost solely due to the $s$ and $p_z$ states, respectively.
 Thus, $s$-$p_z$ hybridization along one orientation gives rise to a linear dispersion, and the lack of it along the two others leads to a quadratic one.
 This observation is further reinforced looking at the orbital characters of these bands along $\Gamma M$ and $\Gamma K$.
 In both materials, along these in-plane directions, each band exhibits one dominant orbital character, and all of them disperse quadratically.

 Interestingly, the higher-lying band along the in-plane directions has $p_z$ character in hcp Cd but $s$ character in hcp Ag.
 This band inversion is reminiscent of the one noted in HgTe-CdTe quantum wells \cite{Bernevig2006}.
 When the well is thin, the $s$-derived band lies higher than the $p$-derived band, the orbital mixing is low, and the bands are quadratic with a finite gap at $\Gamma$.
 With increasing thickness of HgTe in the quantum well, the orbital characters start to mix, the gap decreases, and the bands start to become linearly dispersive.
-The gap vanishes and the bands cross each other linearly at a critical thickness, beyond which the higher lying band exhibits more $p$ character.
+The gap vanishes and the bands cross each other linearly at a critical thickness, beyond which the higher-lying band exhibits more $p$ character.
 In this analogy, hcp Ag is like thin HgTe below the critical thickness and its $s$-type band lies above its $p_z$-type band.
 Meanwhile, hcp Cd is analogous to thick HgTe above the critical thickness, because its $p_z$-type band lies just above its $s$-type band.

 Since the band structures of hcp Cd and hcp Ag have been calculated using the same lattice parameters, the difference in the relative position of their $s$- and $p_z$-type bands near the Fermi level is due to the presence of an additional electron in Cd.
 The extra electron does not just rigidly fill up the unoccupied states in the band structure when going from hcp Ag to hcp Cd, it also pulls down the $s$-type states relative to the position of the $p_z$-type states.
-We discuss the inversion of the relative positions of the $s$- and $p_z$-type states in hcp Ag due to tensile strain in the supplement \cite{SM}.
+We discuss the inversion of the relative positions of the $s$- and $p_z$-type states in hcp Ag due to tensile strain in the appendix.

 Direct observation of the linear dispersion of these semi-Dirac bands in hcp Cd emerges as a task for future experiments employing angle-resolved photoemeission spectroscopy.
-However, it has already a striking experimental signature, detectable by scrutinizing data published decades ago, reporting robust Sondheimer oscillations \cite{Sondheimer1950} with a specific periodicity in cadmium \cite{Grenier1966}.
+However, it has already a striking experimental signature in the Sondheimer oscillations \cite{Sondheimer1950} of cadmium detected by experiments \cite{Grenier1966,Guo2024}.

 In a metallic crystal hosting ballistic electrons, galvonometric coefficients display oscillations, which are periodic in magnetic field.
 The period of these oscillations is given by \cite{Harrison,van2021sondheimer}: